NeutralFace177/ProjectSandRemastered/README.md

 Hey, this is a fork of Josh Don's "Project Sand" but I added a lot of random things, including:

-+ Elements only accessible by interactions between two unique elements are now placeable.
++ Vanilla elements only accessible by interactions between two unique elements are now placeable.
 + Several elements I created myself, which are:
   + Corrupt
   + Firework